 Plans are 100 percent complete, however, the construction contract cannot be advertised until a Construction and Maintenance Agreement is in place with BNSF Railway, the right-of-way owner.
-Construction is anticipated to be completed in June 2021.
+The project will be advertised for bids once an agreement is in place.
 The total project cost is estimated to be \$34.8 million.